 Your workplace doesn’t have an AED?
 Contact Alsco New Zealand immediately and get your AED.

 You don’t have to invest thousands into an AED.
-You can rent it for a flat monthly fee and get it checked regularly without additional cost.
+You can rent it for a flat affordable annual fee and get it checked regularly without additional cost.